Church By The Sea Student Ministries

 The myth is if we discuss this with our kids, then they’ll know about it, and they’ll look for it.

 But when I went through fire safety training as a kid, I recognized matches when I saw them and I didn’t touch them because I knew I could burn the house down.
 A prior talk prevented harm.

 But if I hadn’t known I probably would have seen a thing I’ve seen in ‘Tom and Jerry’ Cartoons … a prop for making entertaining fires, or I would have burned myself and been afraid to tell my parents for fear of getting in trouble.

-The research is out … by having a conversation with your kid at the age of 12 saying:
+The research is out … by having this conversation with your kids early:

 “When/if you see these images, come talk with us.
 We want to know.
 We won’t be mad.
 We want to protect you.”

 They are 10x less likely to develop a porn habit or addiction.

 Here are two resources,